 The National Conference on Undergraduate Research (NCUR) is the largest conference on undergraduate research in the country.
 Each year, approximately 4,000 undergraduates from all over the country present their scholarship as posters, oral presentations, performances, and works of art.
 It is a great opportunity for students to present their research and network with other undergraduate researchers.

-Kennesaw State University was selected to host this conference through a national seach process.
+Kennesaw State University was selected to host this conference through a national search process.
 Save the date!
 KSU will host this conference April 11-13, 2019.

 NCUR 2019 Committees